A Tourist in Rome - Pantheon

 The Pantheon was originally built, in the aftermath of the Battle of Actium of 31 BC, in 27 BC by Augustus' right-hand man Marcus Vispanius Agrippa, and was a temple dedicated to all the gods of Rome.
 Historically, it is known that there were large sculptures of Mars, Venus, Julius Caesar and Augustus inside, perhaps skewing the intent of the temple for political purposes.
 It was long thought, mainly due to the inscription to M. Agrippa on the building, that the building we see today was this building of 27 BC, but that is not the case.
 Late 19th century excavations concluded that Agrippa's original building was south-facing (in contrast to today's north-facing building) and was either rectangular or T-shaped, but in the late 20th century, further excavations suggest it was round, with a triangular porch, and that it faced north as does today's Pantheon.
 In any case, the Pantheon built by Agrippa burned in 80 AD, was rebuilt by Domitian, but burned again in 110 AD after a lightening strike.
 In the superstitious nature of the culture, it is impossible to suggest that the Romans did not take these two events as a sign of some inherent divine unhappiness, perhaps due to the tainted tribute to the gods resulting from the inclusion of the still-living (at the time of construction) emperor Augustus.

 Just imagine the shock of an ancient first-time visitor to the Pantheon.
 From the looks of the front of the temple, the expectation is that the inside will be a rectangular room with a flat roof and a statue of a deity in the center.
 Instead one enters an enormous spherical room with an impossible unsupported domed ceiling and niches in the outer wall for the statues of all the deities.
 The oculus in the ceiling lets in the strong Roman sun, making the building into a huge sundial as the sun moves across the sky, or letting an afternoon thunderstorm bring rain into the building to flow out through drains in the floor.
 The building was a masterpiece of innovation and fresh ideas.
+Marble of different colors from all conquered provinces of Rome were used as flooring, and massive columns in pristine condition grace the seven alcoves around the perimeter of the rotunda.

 The wall of the Rotunda of the Pantheon has fifteen empty niches around the perimeter which, most likely, once held statues of Roman gods, heroes, or pagan symbols.
 Since the Remaissance the Pantheon has also been used as a tomb.
 The painter Raphael, the composer Corelli, and two kings of Italy (Vittorio Emanuele II (1st photo below) and Umberto I) are entombed there, as well as Umberto's Queen, Margherita.
 The interior wall has niches and chapels framed by multi-colored marble columns in which are located these tombs, memorial portrait busts, and paintings.
 For the photo of the complete interior (3rd photo below), I stood in the center of the Pantheon, started photographing at the front door on the left edge of the photo, and rotated to my right until I reached the front door again on the right edge of the photo.